Planning a Site

 A typical strategy is to create groups for users who use content in similar ways.
 For example, you might create a group named SalesWBPublishers for all the users in the Sales department who publish workbooks, and a separate group named SalesDSPublishers for people in Sales who publish data sources.
 Each of these sets of users needs its own set of capabilities, so it makes sense to have a group for each for these needs.

 Site roles and permissions

 As we just noted, site roles act as an upper limit on permissions.
-It's actually the combination of site role and permissions that determines what a user can do.
-A user whose site role is Interactor can never publish to the site, no matter what permissions you grant that users.
-But a user whose site role is Publisher can publish a workbook to the site only if that user has permission to save and view workbooks.
+Permissions determine what a user can do within the context of the site role.
+A user whose site role is Interactor can never publish to the site, regardless of the permissions you grant them.
+A user whose site role is Publisher can publish a workbook to the site, but only if that user has permission to save and view workbooks.

 Extract refresh schedules

 If users publish data sources or workbooks that include extracts, you usually want to make sure that the extracts are refreshed, so that they contain the latest data.
 Users can manually refresh an extract, but this isn’t always a good idea if the extract is large, and the refresh takes a long time.
 Instead, you can set up schedules for when an extract should be refreshed.
 Another planning task for a site administrator, therefore, is to think about when extracts should be refreshed and to work out schedules.